naninovel/docs/docs/en/guide/memory-management.md

 }
 ```

 Notice the command implements `Command.IPreloadable` interface.
-Script player will detect such commands and invoke the preload and unload methods to ensure the assets are ready before the command is executed and released after.
+The script player will detect such commands and invoke the preload and unload methods to ensure the assets are ready before the command is executed and released after.

 ## Sharing Resources

 In some cases you may want to share resources between Naninovel and a custom gameplay mode.
-In case the custom gameplay is implemented independently of Naninovel (the engine is disabled when the custom mode is active), there shouldn't be any issues.
+If the custom gameplay is implemented independently of Naninovel (the engine is disabled when the custom mode is active), there shouldn't be any issues.
 However, if both the custom mode and Naninovel are used at the same time, you have to pay attention to how the resources are used.

-For example, let's assume you have a Naninovel's sprite background with an appearance texture that is also used as a source for some UI element.
+For example, let's assume you have a Naninovel sprite background with an appearance texture that is also used as a source for some UI element.
 At some point Naninovel will attempt to release the texture and it will also disappear in the UI element.
-That happens, because the engine is not aware, that you're using the texture and it shouldn't be unloaded.
+That happens because the engine is not aware that you're using the texture and it shouldn't be unloaded.

-To notify Naninovel, that you're using an asset, use `Hold` method of resource provider service:
+To notify Naninovel that you're using an asset, use the `Hold` method of the resource provider service:

 ```csharp
 var resourceManager = Engine.GetService<IResourceProviderManager>();
 resourceManager.Hold(asset, holder);
 ```

-Be aware, that while you're holding an asset, it won't be unloaded by Naninovel, so it's up to you to dispose it to prevent memory leaks:
+Be aware that while you're holding an asset, it won't be unloaded by Naninovel, so it's up to you to release it to prevent memory leaks:

 ```csharp
 var holdersCount = resourceManager.Release(asset, holder);